ZeroGravityAntFarm/ZeroGravity-Rcon/README.md

 The official zero gravity rcon tool.

 ## Usage:
-Fill out the config file in the rcon folder then run ./build.sh.
-The bad words, name, and uid section CANNOT be blank.
-If left blank the rcon tool will auto ban anyone who tries to join the server.
+Fill out the config file in the rcon folder then run ./build.sh

 #### Commands
 ```